Code-Institute-Submissions/memory-blocks/testing.md

   8. Verified that each square of the grid turned grey when the timer reached zero.
   9. Verified the colour picker appeared above the grid when the timer reached zero.

+- Game page - playing time stage- easy game

+  1. Clicked on each of the colours of the colour picker to verify the border thickness of the clicked colour increased.
+  2. Clicked on a square of the grid to verify its colour changed to that chosen in the colour picker.
+  3. Repeated the above step for each of the colours.
+  4. Verified that the timer started at 20 seconds and counted doewn to zero.
+  5. Verified that when the timer reached 5 second the message displayed changed to "Hurry!".